Financial Tips and Tricks

 - 25Mbps down and 5Mbps up is enough to video chat and stream at 1080p, most people won't notice a significant difference in internet at these speeds vs higher speeds.

 - If you doubt the rule of thumb and would rather have evidence to verify this.
-It's usually not hard to figure out how to log in to your router and find a live traffic monitoring graph that you can use to see how much internet you're actually using.
+You can figure out how to acquire and log in to a router that supports a live traffic monitoring graph that shows how much internet you're actually using.

 -